-Following the updated measures from Ministry of Health on Tuesday, 24 August for transition to COVID-19 Resilience, we have updated this page and will be implementing these rules in accordance to the guidelines.
+Following the revised measures from the Ministry of Health beginning on Monday, 13 February to exit the acute phase of the COVID-19 pandemic, we have updated this page and will be implementing these rules in accordance to the guidelines.

 Everything you need to know about the safety restrictions and how they impact the dental care you can receive